Books about Ecuador

 One of the best wildlife guides for the Galapagos.
 This book contains information on more than 200 animals, with beautiful illustrations.
 Small enough to take along on all tours.

 A wonderful book that talks in 17 essays about the unique life in the tropical rain forests.
-Written by biologists but easily enjoyable by everybody who’s interested to learn more about this fascinating ecosystem.
+Written by biologists but it’s easily legible.
+A must read for everyone interested to learn more about this fascinating ecosystem.

 The hardship of the indigenous population of Ecuador’s highlands is the subject of Icaza’s famous novel Huasipungo.
 It has become one of the classics of Ecuadorian and indigenist literature and is available in English.